-The National Sporting code of the ACU and the Enduro Standing regulations as varied by the British/ACU Clubmans Sidecar Enduro Standing regulations listed below shall apply to all British/ACU Clubmans Sidecar Enduro events together with the Supplementary Regulations and any Final Instructions issued for individual events.
+The National Sporting code of the ACU and the Timecard Enduro Standing regulations as varied by the British/ACU Sidecar Enduro Standing regulations listed below shall apply to all British/ACU Sidecar Enduro events together with the Supplementary Regulations and any Final Instructions issued for individual events.

-The following are items which override the Standing Enduro regulations specifically for British/ACU Clubmans Sidecar Enduros.
+The following are items which override the Timecard Standing Enduro regulations specifically for British/ACU Sidecar Enduros.
 All other Enduro Standing Regulations remain in force.

 - 2.1 The allocation of all Championship Rounds is at the discretion of the Trials and Enduro Committee of the ACU.
 In granting a Permit to organise a Round, the Committee does not abrogate its overall responsibility for the Championship Series and may, in its absolute discretion, withhold points for all or part of a Round introducing a replacement Round at a later date, if seen fit. - 2.2 Series Sponsor.
-Only the Series Sponsor's logo should appear on the number plate.

-- 2.3 This Sidecar Enduro Championship will be made up of 1 and 2 Day National Events chosen at the discretion of the Trials and Enduro Committee.
-The list of events may be found in the current ACU Fixture List. - 2.4 There will be three classes Championship, Clubman and Newcomer.
-The Title of "British/ British Open Sidecar Enduro Champion" will be awarded to the best overall performance in the Championship Class irrespective of capacity.
-In the Clubman Class, the winner will be known as the "ACU/ACU Open Sidecar Enduro Clubman Champion".
-The passenger who crews for him in the most number of rounds will be regarded as his regular passenger. - The best overall performance by a newcomer will receive the Newcomers Award. - 2.5 To be eligible for Clubman Championship points riders must not have won the ACU Clubmans Championship in the last three calendar years.
-Exception may be made at the discretion of the Trials and Enduro Committee.
-Riders not eligible for points (as detailed above) may compete on a no points basis. - A newcomer is classified as a rider who has never competed in the British/ACU Clubmans Enduro Championship prior to the current year. - 2.6 Calculation of Championship Points, in one or two day events, will be as follows:
+Only the Series Sponsor's logo should appear on the number plate. - 2.3 This Sidecar Enduro Championship will be made up of 1 and 2 Day National Events chosen at the discretion of the Trials and Enduro Committee.
+The list of events may be found in the current ACU Fixture List. - 2.4 There will be three classes Championship, Expert and Clubman.
+The passenger who crews for him in the most number of rounds will be regarded as his regular passenger. - 2.5 To be eligible for Expert Championship points, riders must not have finished in the top five of the Championship Class in the last three years.
+Clubman riders may upgrade to this class at their own discretion.
+To be eligible for Clubman Championship points riders must not have won the ACU Clubmans Championship in the last three calendar years.
+Riders not eligible for points (as detailed above) may compete on a no points basis. - 2.6 Calculation of Championship Points, in one or two day events, will be as follows:

-1st - 20 points 5th - 11 points 9th - 7 points 13th - 3 points 2nd - 17 points 6th - 10 points 10th - 6 points 14th - 2 points 3rd - 15 points 7th - 9 points 11th - 5 points 15th - 1 point 4th - 13 points 8th - 8 points 12th - 4 points
+1st - 20 points

+5th - 11 points

+9th - 7 points

+13th - 3 points

+2nd - 17 points

+6th - 10 points

+10th - 6 points

+14th - 2 points

+3rd - 15 points

+7th - 9 points

+11th - 5 points

+15th - 1 point

+4th - 13 points

+8th - 8 points

+12th - 4 points

-At the conclusion of the series the points for each riders best results from all days held less 2 (which do not have to be from the same event) will be added together and the rider with the highest number of points to his credit will be the winner.
+At the conclusion of the series the points for each riders best results from all days held less 1 will be added together and the rider with the highest number of points to his credit will be the winner.